k22delafuente/Project_1_G2/README.md

 ![!(Images/JaJuan_map.png)](Images/JaJuan_map.png)

-Latitude 38.32, Longitude -121.98 (Inland) – Extremely high population density (392.63 people per room).

-Latitude 40.41, Longitude -120.51 (Inland) – Population density of 116.61.

-Latitude 35.32, Longitude -120.70 (Near Ocean) – Population density of 55.36.

-Latitude 38.69, Longitude -121.15 (Inland) – Population density of 27.81.

-Latitude 34.47, Longitude -118.59 (Inland) – Population density of 16.23.

-The highest density of the location appears to be near Sacramento, California.
-Lowest density the location in Lancaster, California.

-Housing costs are more expensive in high-population-density areas.
-Low-density areas are more rural and less populated.
-Also, income is moderate in highly populated dense areas.
-Housing age- 29 years with a mix of older homes and newer developments.
-Income ranges from low (0) to high (15), with an average of 4, and higher salaries are associated with wealthier areas.
-Many red dots around Los Angeles, San Diego, and Orange County, Indicate high housing density.
+The highest population density is observed near Sacramento, California (Latitude 38.32, Longitude -121.98), with 392.63 people per room, while the lowest density is in Lancaster, California (Latitude 34.47, Longitude -118.59).
+Coastal areas, such as Latitude 35.32, Longitude -120.70, have moderate population density (55.36 people per room), indicating a balance between urbanization and open space.
+Higher population density is linked to increased housing costs, particularly in major metropolitan areas like Los Angeles, San Diego, and Orange County, where red dots indicate high housing density.
+Income levels in densely populated regions tend to be moderate, averaging 4 on a scale of 0 to 15, with higher-income areas generally associated with greater housing affordability.
+The average housing age is 29 years, reflecting a mix of older homes and newer developments.
+In contrast, low-density inland regions tend to be more rural, with lower housing costs and income levels.

 4)Economic and Income Analysis (Christine): Are high-income areas associated with newer homes?